Skip to Main Content

 What to expect during your inpatient visit

 At the beginning of your child’s first inpatient stay, you will be asked to read and sign the Care Partnership Agreement for Inpatient Therapy.
-This agreement explains what to expect from St. Jude staff and includes guidelines for you to follow during your admission.
+This agreement explains what to expect from St. Jude staff and includes guidelines for you to follow during your child’s admission.
 If you have questions or concerns, please share them with a staff member.
-They are here to serve you and your child.
+Staff are here to serve you and your child.

 Daily routine